1. What is Katrin’s Karepackage?

 8. Who do the donations go to, the Canadian Cancer Society or Katrin’s Karepackage?

-All donations go to the Canadian Cancer Society – however they are allocated into Katrin’s Karepackage’s own separate fund.
-Therefore the donations raised in Katrin’s Karepackage’s fundraising initiatives will be received by the Canadian Cancer Society, but will be placed into Katrin’s Karepackage’s own fund which is used solely for the purpose of providing Newfoundland and Nova Scotian residents with free transportation for their cancer-related appointments in St. John’s or Halifax.
+All donations go to the Canadian Cancer Society, however they are allocated into Katrin’s Karepackage’s own separate fund.
+Therefore the donations raised in Katrin’s Karepackage’s fundraising initiatives will be received by the Canadian Cancer Society, but will be placed into Katrin’s Karepackage’s own fund which is used solely for the purpose of providing free transportation.
 The funds will not be used elsewhere in the Canadian Cancer Society.

 9. Is Karin’s Karepackage a registered not-for-profit organization?